zanemmiller2/baseNencoder/README.md

 <ins>base58 encoding</ins> is completed by reading in data in blocks of eight bytes and converting it to eleven base58 characters.
 The program converts eight bytes of input at a time do to the size limitations of unsigned long long integers in C.

+<ins>base58 decoding</ins> is completed by reading in data in blocks of up to eleven encoded bytes at a time and converting it to up to eight ascii characters.
+The program converts eleven bytes of input at a time do to the size limitations of unsigned long long integers in C.

 <ins>base64 encoding</ins> is completed by taking a block of three octets (24 bit string) and converting it to four BASE64 characters.

 <ins>base64 decoding</ins> is completed by taking a block of four base64 characters and converting it to three ASCII characters.

 Prints to standard output wrapping to a new line every 76 characters.
 Pads incomplete output strings with "=".

+**(Note: this base58 implementation is going to vary slightly from other versions due to the max unsigned integer limitations)**

 <br/>